Jindřichův Hradec: Administrative division

+Etymology

+The Czech word hradec is a diminutive of hrad, i.e. 'castle'.
+Jindřichův Hradec ("Jindřich's small castle") was named after its founder, nobleman Jindřich I Vítkovec.

 Geography

 Jindřichův Hradec is located about 42 km northeast of České Budějovice.
 It lies in the Křemešník Highlands.
 The highest point is the hill Rýdův kopec at 553 m above sea level.

-The town is situated on the Nežárka river, on the shore of Vajgar pond, which is one of the symbols of the town.
-It is a 49 ha large fish pond established in 1399.
-There is a significant amount of other fish ponds in the municipal territory.
+The town is situated at the confluence of the Nežárka River and the stream Hamerský potok, and on the shore of the fishpond Vajgar (built on the Hamerský potok), which is one of the symbols of the town.
+It is a 49 ha large pond established in 1399.
+There is a significant amount of other fishponds in the municipal territory.

+Climate

 History

 The predecessor of today's town was a Slavic gord.
-The first written mention of Jindřichův Hradec is from 1220, when a Gothic castle was built on the site of the former gord by owner of the manor Jindřich I Vítkovec, founder of the line of lords of Hradec.
-In the mid-13th century, a settlement was founded by the castle and named after founder of the castle.
+The first written mention of Hradec is from 1220, when a Gothic castle was built on the site of the former gord by the owner of the estate, Jindřich I Vítkovec (founder of the line of lords of Hradec).
+In the mid-13th century, a settlement was founded by the castle and named after the founder of the castle.
 The current name Jindřichův Hradec is documented first in 1410.

-In the late 16th century, when Jindřichův Hradec was owned by last members of the Hradec family, the town has reached the peak of its development.
+In the late 16th century, when Jindřichův Hradec was owned by the last members of the Hradec family, the town has reached the peak of its development.
 The houses and the castle were rebuilt from Gothic into the Renaissance style, and the town spread beyond the town walls.
-After the Thirty Years' War in 1654, Jindřichův Hradec was the second largest town in the Kingdom of Bohemia with 405 houses.
-Soon after, however, it lost its political importance, and in the end of the 17th century, economic importance also declined.
+After the Thirty Years' War, in 1654, Jindřichův Hradec was the second largest town in the Kingdom of Bohemia with 405 houses.
+Soon after, however, it lost its political importance, and at the end of the 17th century, economic importance also declined.

-In 1773 and 1801 respectively, the town was damaged by large fires, and many houses have undergone building modifications.
+In 1773 and 1801 respectively, the town was damaged by large fires and many houses have undergone building modifications.
 Part of the town walls was demolished and a new large park was established on the border between Old Town and New Town.
 In 1887, the town was connected by railway with Veselí nad Lužnicí and Jihlava.

 Demographics

 Economy

 The town's economy is focused mainly on services.
 The largest employer in the town is the hospital.
+The largest industrial companies are DK Open (food producer) and Pollmann CZ (manufacturer of car parts), both employing more than 250 people.

 Transport

+Jindřichův Hradec is located at the crossroads of two main roads, which are parts of the European route E551: the I/23, which connects the South Bohemian Region with Brno, and the I/34 from České Budějovice to Havlíčkův Brod and Svitavy.

-There is a narrow-gauge railway leading from Jindřichův Hradec to Nová Bystřice.
-It is operated by Jindřichohradecké místní dráhy company.
-It serves mostly as a tourist attraction.
+Jindřichův Hradec lies on the railway line from Plzeň to Horní Cerekev via České Budějovice.
+There is also a narrow-gauge railway leading from Jindřichův Hradec to Nová Bystřice and another one to Obrataň, used to be operated by Jindřichohradecké místní dráhy company and serving mostly as a tourist attraction.